hasura/3factor-example/README.md

 **Order workflow:** Login -> Place order -> Validate order -> Payment -> Restaurant approval -> Agent assignment

-Let's describe these steps in detail and refer to their source code:
+Let's describe these steps in detail:

 1) **Login:** A user enters the app using a username.
 For this demo, there is no authentication.